Skip to Content

 • Custom Identity Provider (for special use cases)

-• Multiple Identity Providers are not supported simultaneously.
-You must choose exactly one IdP other than the internal database (QueryPie user ID/Password).
+• Multiple Identity Providers are not currently supported simultaneously.
+You must use one IdP in addition to Internal database (QueryPie user ID/PW) authentication.

-• MFA (Multi-factor Authentication) is available only with Internal DB, LDAP, and Custom Identity Provider.
+• MFA (Multi-factor Authentication) support is available only with Internal DB, LDAP, and Custom Identity Provider.

-• Scheduled synchronization is available only for LDAP, Okta, One Login, and Custom Identity Provider.
+• Scheduled periodic synchronization is available only for LDAP, Okta, One Login, and Custom Identity Provider.

 image-20251014-010700.png

-• Name : A recognizable name shown in the list.
+• Name : A recognizable name displayed in the list.

-• Type : One of the IdP types supported by QueryPie.
+• Type : One of the IdP types supported by QueryPie is displayed.

-• Multi-Factor Authentication Setting : Configure MFA.
+• Multi-Factor Authentication Setting : You can configure MFA.
 Google Authenticator and Email are supported.

 Internal database details